 His creed is Objectivism, the “rules for living” defined by moral philosopher Ayn Rand.
 Politically he leans libertarian, valuing a small state that protects individual rights with high social and high economic freedoms.
 He’s also a minimalist: after ten years living out of a backpack, the contents of his first house never got beyond bed, table, and bookshelf, while his business gear totals a laptop and phone.
 But he’s never without his Kindle.

 What prompted this book?
 Like all freelancers, Chris has had good years and bad years.
 Some time back he started writing down what led to good years . . . and the differences that made them great.
 100 Days, 100 Grand is the result: 100 short chapters with everything a freelancer needs to hit a six-figure income.

-Chris lives in London with his wife Lynne, a law graduate, ex-banker, and expert cook with her own series of recipe books out.
+Chris lives in London with his wife Lynne, a law graduate, finance professional, and expert cook with her own series of recipe books out.
 Amid the literary haunts of Greenwich and Blackheath, they watch too many movies, enjoy too much food, drink too much wine, and do not enough Yoga to atone for it.